Rodriguespn/retail-analysis-bi/README.md

-# retail-analysis-bi
+# RetailAnalysis-BI Application
-Contains the ASL specification of the RetailAnalysis-BI application, created by obviEnce
+Contains a simplified requirements specification of the RetailAnalysis-BI application, written in ASL